-The way we problem solve will always affect the way we behave with others and in our relationships.
-Through mediation, we learn to talk things through and problem solve.
-It’s a skill that we must hone, but I’m not sure how many of us attach importance to it; if we did, we wouldn’t look to blame.
+The way we problem solve will always affect the way we behave with others in our relationships.
+Through mediation we learn to talk things through and problem solve.
+It’s a skill we must hone.
+If we attached importance to it we wouldn’t look to blame.

-When it comes to mediation it’s important to first listen, be fair and come from a place of care rather than blame, so that others don’t become the scapegoat.
-Choose to focus on the issue and not the person.
+When it comes to mediation it’s important to listen, be fair and come from a place of care rather than blame, so that others don’t become the scapegoat.
+Always focus on the issue and not the person.

-Don’t make the issue about the person, accept your own contributions in the process through a non-blame approach.
+Never make the issue about the person and accept your own contribution in the process, through a non-blame approach.